tekkie/path-to-craftshmanship/README.md

   For instance: when you learn a server-side web scripting language (Application Layer), you need to understand HTML first.
   When learning HTML, you need to understand HTTP first.

+# Structure of Each Chapter / Section

+Each chapter or section (henceforth called generally *unit of writing*, abv.
+UOW) must have a certain structure.

+- chapters start with an abstract
+- UOW start with an estimated time-to-finish
+- some UOWs start with a motivation (answering the question *why learning this is important?*)
+- some UOWs have a subdivision *Common Pitfalls* which contains exclusively misunderstandings commonly observed among readers
+- some UOWs have a subdivision *Frequent Questions* which contains exclusively questions which have been asked more than twice by readers
+- exercises: ???
+- each chapter ends with a *Summary*